 His work has been performed at Lincoln Center, the Victoriaville Festival in Quebec, the Stone and the Bang on a Can Marathon in NYC (4 times).
 Many performances have also occurred in his native Vancouver and his current residence, Toronto.
 Recently, Pianist Keith Kirchoff toured ‘Short History of Lounge’ through England, the U.S., and Mexico.

 MC Maguire received his bachelors and Masters from UBC, Vancouver and did post-graduate work at Guildhall, London, and private study in Heidelberg, Germany.
 He also did Doctoral Studies at Eastman School of Music.

-Finally, Maguire has done many different commercial composer/producer projects in film, advertising, TV as well as producing many CDs. of other artists.
+Finally, Maguire has done many different commercial composer/producer projects in film, advertising, TV as well as producing many other artists.
 Career highlights includes 2012 Independent Music Awards‘ Best Instrumental Album’, for Michael Torke’s ‘Tahiti’ and scoring Nick Vitis’ ‘Polychroma’,which won 1st prize Stonybook Film Fest, 1st Prize Westcliffe Film Fest, 1st Prize Canadian International Film Fest, and was a finalist in the Hollywood Film Fest (2005)